ga4gh/refget/docs/decision_record.md

 Transient attributes

 - Transient attributes are not retrievable from the attribute endpoint.
 Most attributes of the sequence collection can be retrieved through the /attribute endpoint.
 However, some attributes may not be retrievable.
 For example, this could happen for an attribute that we intend to be used primarily as an identifier.
 In this case, we don't necessarily want to store the original content that went into the digest into the database, because it might be redundant.
 We really just want the final attribute.
 These attributes are called transient because the content of the attribute is no longer stored and is therefore no longer retrievable.

+Also, a few other related decisions we finalized:
+- `collection` endpoint, level 2 collection representation should exclude transient attributes.
+- `attribute` endpoint wouldn't provide anything for either transient or passthru attributes.
+- Can passthru or transient attributes be inherent?
+They could, but it probably doesn't really make sense.
+Nevertheless, there's no reason to state that they cannot be.

 ### Rationale